flowxo/flowxo-sdk/README.md

 # Service Authoring Guidelines

-Please review our [Service Authoring Guidelines](GUIDELINES.md) which detail the style and structure that services should follow.
+Please review our [Service Authoring Guidelines](GUIDELINES.md) which detail the code conventions, language, style and structure that services should follow.

 # Code Structure